DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-11 Narrative Meeting Notes.md

 -

 ### Boss Room 2 Enter (For the First Time)
-- I'm getting the same feeling I was before
+- Allister: I'm getting the same feeling I was before (a little less vague than this, though)
+-

 ### Boss Room 2 Clear (For the First Time)
 -